Lyme Science Blog

 Why Coinfections Matter

-Babesia may contribute to more severe and prolonged illness.
-Patients in Dutchess County and throughout the Hudson Valley should recognize that one tick bite may transmit multiple infections.
+Babesia may contribute to more severe or prolonged illness in some patients.
+Patients in Dutchess County and throughout the Hudson Valley should recognize that a single tick may carry and potentially transmit multiple pathogens.

-Recognizing Babesia early may reduce delays in diagnosis and improve treatment decisions in patients who are not responding as expected.
+Recognizing Babesia early may reduce delays in diagnosis and improve treatment decisions when patients are not responding as expected.

 Frequently Asked Questions